 - Not every Z-Wave device supports association.
 Check the manufacturer’s documentation if you don’t see a particular device in the ‘Source’ or ‘Target’ drop-down menus.

-- EZLogic automatically shows a ‘Device-to-Controller’ association for every Z-Wave device you have paired with your controller:
+- EZLogic automatically shows a ‘Device-to-Controller’ association for every Z-Wave device which is paired with your controller.
+You will see these associations when you first open the page:

 If a device only supports one association then this is used up by its association with the controller.